lijielife/NLP-5/README.md

 The source for the application can be found in the [Application directory] (https://github.com/radzinzki/NLP/tree/master/Application).
 There is a readme there for further instructions.
 The corpus and training data is in a  directory called [Corpus + Training](https://github.com/radzinzki/NLP/tree/master/Corpus%20%2B%20Training).
 That also has another readme for further instructions.

 The project uses a re-trained [Standford Parser](http://nlp.stanford.edu/software/lex-parser.shtml) for Syntactic parsing and a re-trained [Twitie Tagger](http://gate.ac.uk/wiki/twitie.html) for part-of-speech tagging.
+It uses the [NLTK](http://nltk.org) for the sentiment analysis on the Tweets.

 The application is also deployed on Heroku and can be found at: http://twittersummarizer.herokuapp.com.